MasterTeam1997/nodejs2021Q4-service/README.md

 To start the program in development mode:
 >npm run start

+# How to start a docker

+To start docker
+>docker compose up

 ### You might need to install nodemon and ts-node globally
 >npm i -g nodemon ts-node